-- information you give us directly – this may be your address, telephone numbers, email address and investment information you provide when you register for the Advice Service
+- Information you give us directly – this may be your address, nationality, National Insurance Number, telephone numbers, email address and investment information you provide when you open an account.

 However this information is received we aim to store it securely and accurately, and to keep it up-to-date.

 Where do we collect your personal information from?

 We may collect personal information about you from these sources:

 You give your personal information to us:

 - When you apply for our products and services